Understanding the Hot Standby in S-Series

 - Reboot the two PBXs to make hot standby service take effect.

-Download the Configuration Guide about details of how to configure hot standby on two S-Series PBXs.
+View the Configuration Guide about details of how to configure Hot-Standby on two S-Series PBXs.
+Or you can watch the video below to learn more about the feature and its configuration.